andrew/ultimate-awesome/README.md

 - [awesome-science](https://github.com/deverte/awesome-science) - A currated list of awesome scientific software, libraries and services.
 - [awesome-disastertech](https://github.com/DisasterTechCrew/awesome-disastertech) - A selection of projects, organisations and useful tools that help humans in crisis situations.
 - [awesome-solidity-deployments](https://github.com/drinkius/awesome-solidity-deployments) - An open list of verified deployments of common tools and libraries across EVM chains.
+- [awesome-datafusion](https://github.com/edmondop/awesome-datafusion) - A collection of resources about DataFusion.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-media](https://github.com/etmoore/awesome-media) - My favorite podcasts and YouTube channels.
 - [awesome-fp-ts](https://github.com/euphocat/awesome-fp-ts) - A collection of awesome things regarding the fp-ts ecosystem.